As you are getting ready for your cruise and working on your packing list, don’t to forget about your cruise first aid

 We’ve gone over the most important products to bring with you on your cruise in your cruise first aid kit.
 Keep in mind that the ship stores are quite small and products are limited.
 As well, the prices will likely be double or more than what you’d pay back home.

 Have you started to pack your cruise emergency pack yet?
 Have you got any items in mind that I should include?
 Let me know in the comments below.

 P.S.
-If you’ve enjoyed this post and found it helpful, please don’t keep it to yourself ;-).
+If you enjoyed this post and found it helpful, please don’t keep it to yourself ;-).
 Feel free to share on Pinterest, Facebook or Twitter (share buttons at the top).
 Thanks so much!

 Follow me on Facebook at Life Well Cruised

 Follow me on Pinterest at Life Well Cruised

 Follow me on Instagram at Life Well Cruised